Mikejo5000/vsts-docs-pr/docs/setup-admin/team-services/buy-more-build-vs.md

     or deploy 1 release at a time in Team Foundation Server 2017, or run 1 build or deploy 1 release at a time in Team Services on agent software from Microsoft.
 Private agents are now free and unlimited.
-    In TFS, each Visual Studio Enterprise subscriber also contributes a Private Pipeline that you can use.
+    Each Visual Studio Enterprise subscriber also contributes a Private Pipeline that you can use.
 You can also [buy more Private Pipelines](#buy-build-release).

+  * 1 free Hosted Pipeline

+    With this free Hosted Pipeline, you get 4 hours (240 minutes) per month and a maximum duration of 30 minutes per build or deployment in Team Services.
+    If you just need more build time for 1 concurrent build or release, [buy another Hosted Pipeline](#buy-build-release) without the 4-hour limit to increase your maximum duration per build or deployment up to 6 hours.
+    For more concurrent builds or releases, [buy more Hosted Pipelines](#buy-build-release).

     Learn about:

     * [Team Services: Build & Release pipelines](../../build/concepts/licensing/concurrent-pipelines-ts.md)
     * [TFS: Build & Release pipelines](../../build/concepts/licensing/concurrent-pipelines-tfs.md)
     * [Pricing for Build & Release pipelines](https://www.visualstudio.com/team-services/pricing)

   *  **Build (XAML)**: The hosted XAML build controller is no longer supported.
   Accounts created on or after April 2016 do not have access to it.
-We plan to remove the hosted XAML build controller from all accounts, possibly as soon as March 2017.
+  We plan to remove the hosted XAML build controller from all accounts on July 1 2017.

   > **Important:** If you have an account where you still need to run [XAML builds](https://msdn.microsoft.com/en-us/library/ms181709%28v=vs.120%29.aspx),
   > you should set up an [on-premises build server](https://msdn.microsoft.com/en-us/library/ms252495%28v=vs.120%29.aspx)